-If you’re planning to move to Canada, there will be restrictions on what you can, and can’t bring into the country.
+If you’re planning your international moving to Canada, there will be restrictions on what you can, and can’t bring into the country.

 All international removals can be complicated, but they’re made even tougher when it comes to bringing stuff into the country.
 Canada, works hard to welcome new people and its laws are a little less strict than elsewhere.
 Even so, the rules can be complicated.